shawnreid/nhlscraper/README.md

 <br />

 # Data Scraping Commands
-These commands are used to scrape data from NHL API. **Note:** Before scraping game data the schedule tables must be populated for all seasons or the season you are looking to scrape.<br />
+Commands used to scrape data from NHL API.

+**Note:** Before scraping game data the schedule tables must be populated for all seasons or the season you are looking to scrape.<br />

 ### Game Data